sagan/simplegoproxy/README.md

 ```

 Both of above entrypoint urls will output "Hello, World!".
 The later one will also set the `Content-Type: text/html` response header.

+"data:" urls do not require (enforce) signing, but env substitions do not work if a such url is not signed.

 ### `unix://`, `file://`, `rclone://`, `curl+*//`, `exec://` urls